-This implementation guidance is non-authoritative and accompanies ESRS but does not form part of it.
-This means that if anything in this guidance appears to contradict any requirement or explanation in ESRS, ESRS takes precedence.
-This implementation guidance is issued following EFRAG's due process for such non-authoritative documents and under the sole responsibility of EFRAG.
+This Implementation Guidance is non-authoritative and accompanies the ESRS but does not form part of it.
+This means that if anything in this Guidance appears to contradict requirements in the ESRS, the ESRS takes precedence.
+This Implementation Guidance is issued following EFRAG's due process for such non-authoritative documents and under the sole responsibility of EFRAG.